 The Show is the single largest annual community event in Wilmslow.
-It not only provides us with a focal point but allows many of the local voluntary and charitable bodies to raise funds and bring their presence and activities to the attention of the Wilmslow and wider community.
+It not only provides us with a focal point for our town, but allows many of the local voluntary and charitable bodies to raise funds and bring their presence and activities to the attention of the Wilmslow and wider community.

-Frank McCarthy Chairman, Wilmslow Show January 2013
+Frank McCarthy Chairman, Wilmslow Show March 2015